 The pleasures of the rich are purchased by the tears of the poor.

-Even though we do not steal gold or acres of land, we nevertheless do the same thing to a lesser degree when we try to deceive others or conceal things from them as much as we can.
+Even though we do not steal gold or acres of land, we nevertheless do the same thing to a lesser degree when we do our umost to deceive others or to conceal things from them.
 When, for example, in our commercial obligations and when we are buying or selling something, we bargain and try to pay less than we should, and take much pains about it—is this not robbery?
 Is this not barbarism and theft?
-Do not tell me that you did not steal a house or slaves.
+Do not tell me that you did not steal a house or a slave.
 Injustice is not determined by the value of what was stolen, but by the intentions of the thieves.
-The degree of injustice and justice is equal in the great as it is in the small.
+The degree of injustice and justice is equal in what is great and what is small.
 And, just as I call a thief someone who takes another’s money by cutting off their purse, I call a thief someone who keeps for himself a portion of the real price of a good he buys in the marketplace.
-And it is not only the one who breaks a wall and steals something from a house who is a robber, but also the one who violates justice by taking something away from his neighbor.
+It is not only the one who breaks into a house and steals something who is a robber, but also the one who violates justice by taking something away from his neighbor.

 — John Chrysostom